qTemiO/GraphAlgorithms/README.md

 <h4>Floyd-Worshel, Bellman-Ford and other algos for my study stuff</h4>

-Hello eveone, this is my PyQt5 project for some study-practice
+Hello eveone, this is my PyQt5 project for some study-practice there are Deikstra, Bellman-Ford and Floyd-Worshel algoritms.
+Them has been realised by
 # Installation

 ## TO RUN this you should: